-- Make room for the permanent teeth when there is overcrowding
+- Provide more space for the permanent teeth when there is overcrowding

 - Ensure facial symmetry

-- Reduce trauma when the front teeth are protruding
+- Reduce the risk for trauma when the front teeth are protruding

 We truly believe that orthodontic care is about more than just a pretty smile.
-We believe that it makes you healthier.
-If you have any questions about orthodontic care, don’t hesitate to contact us today.
+We believe that it can make your child have a healthier mouth and can change their quality of life.
+If you have any questions about orthodontic care, don’t hesitate to contact us today at (615)-614-2424.